zer0plus/zer0plus/README.md

 - 💻  I'm currently working on an algorithmic trading bot
 - 💡  I'm currently learning C++, Web Dev, and cryptography
 - 🐱‍💻 Passionate about specializing in cyber security
-- 🍳 Like to let out my creativity through cooking!